syyePhenomenol/HollowKnight.MapModS/README.md

     - "Pin Size" `CTRL-5`: Toggle the style of the Pins
     - "Customize Pins": Open/close a panel with a toggle for each spoiler item pool

+- The mod currently has four main modes:
+   - "Full Map": Shows the full map regardless of map items obtained
+   - "Transition": For transition rando runs only, displays only in-logic rooms with color-coding for current (green), adjacent (blue) and unchecked rooms (cyan)
+   - "All Pins": Shows all pins, but only show map areas for obtained map items
+   - "Pins Over Map": Only show pins over where the corresponding map item has been obtained

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab